Cala Vadella: Visiting

-The best route to reach Cala Vedella is to take the PM 803 out of Sant Josep de sa Talaia towards Sant Antoni.
+The best route to reach Cala Vedella is to take the EI-700 out of Sant Josep de sa Talaia towards Sant Antoni.
 In a kilometre there is a brown tourist sign for Cala Vedella to the left and then there are further signs which direct you to the resort.
 During the summer months there is a regular bus service which starts in Ibiza town via Sant Josep de sa Talaia.
 Or alternatively from Sant Antoni.